AeroNotix/freepoint/readme.rst

 * Implement better authentication
 * Figure out how to create Sphinx docs with Qt
-* Get feedback from people/show people
-* Add more datatypes
 * Make the database creator more featureful